hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 ![Nano4](/assets/img/servergifs/nano/nano4.png)

 This is the starting point of the Nano Server's console.
-You will want to set up the machine as Administator first.
-Login using the username Administrator and the password you set earlier when you were creating the image.
+You will want to set up the machine as Administrator first.
+Login using the user-name Administrator and the password you set earlier when you were creating the image.
 You will not need to connect it to a domain at this time.
 (We haven't set that up yet)